 What’s also interesting is the amount of time the baked loaves are given to cool in these factories.
 Before packing, a duration of 8 hours of conveyors going through air-cooled rooms is not uncommon.

-Proper cooling prevents moisture remaining in the bread which will help to delay mould appearing.
+Proper cooling prevents moisture from remaining in the bread which will help to delay mould appearing.
 Bread not allowed to cool properly will “sweat” moisture and turn mouldy quickly.

 How can I get homemade bread to stay fresh for longer?